FC Dornbirn 1913: History

 In 1988–89 Dornbirn were promoted back to the second tier, but were relegated to the Regionalliga after the end of the season.
 From 2005–06 to 2008–09 FC Dornbirn played in the Regionalliga West, the third tier in Austrian football.

 In the 2008–09 season, the team won the championship in the Regionalliga West and promoted to the second tier, now renamed First League.
-However, Dornbirn were relegated from the First League after just one season; after a 8–1 loss against Admira Wacker which included a hat-trick by Martin Pušić, the club found themselves in last place with only two more games to play.
+However, Dornbirn were relegated from the First League after just one season; after an 8–1 loss against Admira Wacker which included a hat-trick by Martin Pušić, the club found themselves in last place with only two more games to play.
 At that time, the Vorarlberg-based club had also been denied a licence for a spot in the First League after two appeals.
 Although FC Dornbirn would still have had a chance of securing their status as a First League club through relegation play-offs even as bottom in the table, hope was abandoned when there was no relegation from the Bundesliga to the First League.
 As Austria Kärnten had been denied the First League licence, FC Dornbirn waived the go to the Permanent Neutral Arbitration Court, the last instance in licensing matters, and returned to the Regionalliga West without a chance to compete for survival through the play-offs.

 On 4 August 2010, bankruptcy proceedings were opened against FC Dornbirn before the Feldkirch Regional Court in response to a bankruptcy petition it had filed.
 The professional branch had been founded after promotion to the First League, and, according to the Kreditschutzverband of 1870, their debts amounted to around €277,000.